msmafra/dotfiles/README.md

-# Hyprland dotfiles and such (WIP) ... endlessly... probably 😜
+# Niri and Hyprland dotfiles and such (WIP) ... endlessly... probably 😜

 ## My dot files
-This is all done over Fedora Workstation 40 (now 42).
+This is all done over Fedora Workstation 42.
 So Gnome is used to set everything and is kept installed in case of "rare" (😅) breaking change on Hyprland side.

 https://github.com/user-attachments/assets/b8375f97-4df1-4d8d-85f7-69ab288239b7